zhanglab/psamm/docs/tutorial/fpp.rst

 The other usage for using the subset argument is to provide a list of metabolite IDs.
 This option will generate an image containing all of the reactions that contains any of given metabolites in their equation.
-For example the following subset file could be used to generate a network image of all reactions that contains pyruvate .
+For example, the following subset file could be used to generate a network image of all reactions that contains pyruvate.

 .. code-block:: shell